-Figure 10.
-Same as Fig. 9 for a cyclone that had its mature stage at 1400 UTC on 31 January 1988.
+Figure 9.
+Same as Fig. 5 but for a cyclone with its mature stage at 04:00 UTC on 13 December 1988.
+Orographic environmental PV modification is shown by the dotted grey line.

-These two case studies provide new insights into the role of PV production near orography in cyclone intensification.
-In the following section we analyze cyclone dynamics using IFS simulations and thus we provide more insights into the underlying diabatic processes leading to cyclonic and environmental PV in the IFS.
+In the following section we analyze cyclone dynamics using IFS simulations, and thus, we provide more insights into the underlying diabatic processes leading to cyclonic and environmental PV in the IFS.